dalcorso/thermo_pw/README.md

 > Quantum ESPRESSO (QE) (see http://www.quantum-espresso.org)
 > as the underlying engine.

-Thermo\_pw reads the same input as the pw.x code of QE and produces postscript figures of some material properties.
-While less flexible than QE, for properties such as the electronic band structures, the phonon dispersions, or the harmonic and anharmonic thermodynamic quantities, it is simpler to use and faster to learn.
-Moreover it can run in parallel creating several images of itself, carrying out asynchronous tasks.
-See [Doc/tutorial.pdf](https://people.sissa.it/~dalcorso/thermo_pw/tutorial.pdf) (or [here](https://people.sissa.it/~dalcorso/thermo_pw/tutorial/tutorial.html)) for an overview of the code and the file [Doc/user\_guide.pdf](https://people.sissa.it/~dalcorso/thermo_pw/user_guide.pdf) (or [here](https://people.sissa.it/~dalcorso/thermo_pw/user_guide/user_guide.html)) for a detailed description of its options.
+Thermo\_pw uses the same input format as Quantum ESPRESSO's <code>pw.x</code> code and generates PostScript figures of various material properties.
+While less flexible than QE for certain aspects, it offers a simpler and faster learning curve for properties such as electronic band structures, phonon dispersions, and both harmonic and anharmonic thermodynamic quantities.
+Additionally, it supports parallel execution, allowing multiple instances to run asynchronously for image generation.
+For an overview, refer to [Doc/tutorial.pdf](https://people.sissa.it/~dalcorso/thermo_pw/tutorial.pdf) (or [here](https://people.sissa.it/~dalcorso/thermo_pw/tutorial/tutorial.html)), and for a detailed description of its options, consult [Doc/user\_guide.pdf](https://people.sissa.it/~dalcorso/thermo_pw/user_guide.pdf) (or [here](https://people.sissa.it/~dalcorso/thermo_pw/user_guide/user_guide.html)).

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)